 Liberia's exploding youth population is ripe for leadership development and capacity-building.
-GPFA has a keen interest in Liberia's girls and women because their status is the linchpin to true reconciliation and development.
-GPFA inspires to empower with educational and career opportunities via scholarships, youth magazine employment and work as family planning ambassadors.
-When a girl or woman is educated, it radically transforms the trajectory of her own life and future family.
+GPFA has a keen interest in Liberia's girls, youth and women because their status is the linchpin to true reconciliation and development.
+GPFA provides educational and leadership development opportunities.
+When a girl or woman is educated, it radically transforms the trajectory of her own life and family.

 What is the issue, problem, or challenge?